-The Group will update its policies and procedures as required to ensure it maintains appropriate safeguards against any mistreatment of persons involved in its supply chain or own business.
+The Group will monitor its policies and procedures as required to ensure it maintains appropriate safeguards against any mistreatment of persons involved in its supply chain or own business.

 The Group has not seen any incidences of slavery or human trafficking to date (nor has it received any allegations of Slavery or Human Trafficking).
 Any suspected incidence of slavery or human trafficking within the Group or its supply chain would be immediately reported to the Executive Board in the first instance.
 It would then be dealt with appropriately, which may include, but is not limited to, terminating commercial relationships, disciplinary action and notifying the relevant authorities.

-- A revised Code of Conduct for suppliers which sets out, amongst other things, our expectations is under development and is expected to be adopted for use in the business in the very near future.
+- Implemented a revised Code of Conduct for suppliers which sets out, amongst other things, our expectations for suppliers as follows:

-- The Group has started to develop a training programme for its employees with regard to slavery and human trafficking and expects to see this implemented during the coming year.
+- The Group has implemented a training programme for all of its employees with regard to slavery and human trafficking.

 - Continue to raise awareness amongst employees of modern slavery and human trafficking issues through our new training programme.

-- Finalise and implement our new Code of Conduct for our suppliers which reflects the Group’s values.
+- Continue to implement our new Code of Conduct for our suppliers which reflects the Group’s values.

 - Finalise and implement an amalgamated single supplier onboarding process to cover all divisions, incorporating a modern slavery risk assessment for each supplier.

-- Develop an expanded third-party due diligence process to apply to strategic opportunities across the Group to foster a standardised and consistent approach to modern slavery and human trafficking compliance across all acquisitions and investments across the various business units.
+- Further develop an expanded third-party due diligence process to apply to strategic opportunities across the Group to foster a standardised and consistent approach to modern slavery and human trafficking compliance across all acquisitions and investments across the various business units.

 Measuring Our Effectiveness